JoshGlue/CCMLWI_Chatbot/README.md

 Both datasets that we used had only spoken lines in the dataset, so there was no need to do special preprocessing steps to remove exclamations or something.

-The data needs to be put in in the following format:
+The data needs to be converted in the following format:

 **Question** | **Answer**
 ---|---